-Wherever required, the rating note is reviewed by the Team Leader/ Head before submission to RCM.
+Wherever required, the rating note is reviewed by the Team Leader/ Head before submission to Rating Desk for inclusion in a RC Meeting.

 Appeal

 The client has an option to appeal against the rating assigned.
 If the client chooses to appeal against the rating assigned, Acuité will accept such a request at its discretion, only upon being provided with additional, material information not provided earlier.
 Such a request can be made within 05 days of communication of rating and shall be accepted only once.